 Avoid judicial foreclosure on your California home by working with a home buyer.

-California law requires the lender to personally contact you by phone or in person at least 30 days before recording a notice of default.
-They are attempting to assess you financial situation and explore other options.
+California law requires the lender to personally try to contact you by phone or in person at least 30 days before recording a notice of default.
+They are attempting to assess your financial situation and explore other options besides initiating foreclosure.

-The nonjudicial process formally begins when the lender records a notice of default at the county’s recorder’s office.
-Inside the notice, includes information such as the nature of the default and how to rectify it.
+The non-judicial process formally begins when the lender records a notice of default at the county’s recorder’s office.
+The notice should include information such as the nature of the default and how to rectify it.